How to Pour a Perfect Concrete Slab

 Pour a perfect concrete slab

 A concrete driveway makes a beautiful gateway to your home that can last for decades if it’s installed correctly.
 But if you don’t follow the proper procedures, it could turn into a pile of rubble in half the time.
 The good news: Installing it the right way doesn’t take extra time or money.
 We tagged along with a longtime professional mason, who showed us the best ways to prevent water from pooling and stop unsightly cracking, spalling and scaling.
 We’ll feature the actual pour in this story.
-For great tips on prepping the ground before the pour check out our story “Prep for Crack-Free Concrete”.
+For great tips on prepping the ground before you pour a concrete slab, check out our story “Prep for Crack-Free Concrete”.

 Protect adjoining concrete slabs

-Our expert uses duct tape to protect adjacent slabs and sidewalks.
+Our expert uses duct tape to protect adjacent concrete slabs and sidewalks.
 Concrete can splash when it runs from the chute onto the ground, so you’ll also want to lay plastic over doors, siding, brick, windows or anything else you want to keep clean.
 Smearing wet concrete into porous surfaces creates an even bigger mess, so if you do get a couple globs where you don’t want them, wait till they dry and then scrape them off.

 Dampen the base to lengthen finish time

-To extend your finish time on hot, sunny days, spray bone-dry ground with water to keep the base from sucking the water out of the concrete.
-A water spray also slows down curing, which makes for a stronger slab.
+To extend your finish time on hot, sunny days, spray bone-dry ground with water to keep the base from sucking the water out of the concrete slab.
+A water spray also slows down curing, which makes for a stronger concrete slab.
 If there’s no hose bib nearby, you can use the water and hose that are onboard the truck.
 If you don’t have water on site, also use the truck hose to fill a couple buckets of water for cleaning your tools after the truck leaves.

 How to order concrete